-The Fund's internal ResourceCenter is used to share information with Fund staff and serves as a portal with links to software applications, forms and various trainings.
+The ResourceCenter is used to share information with Fund staff and serves as a portal with links to software applications, forms and various trainings.
 The ResourceCenter streams messages to alert or bring awareness to staff regarding important information, events and accomplishments.

-The Fund has redesigned its web-based gateway, called BUSS (Building SUNY Systems) that provides links to the Fund's in-house applications.
+The Fund's web-based gateway, called BUSS (Building SUNY Systems) provides links to the Fund's in-house applications.
 The new design includes a dashboard with important information that can be tailored to the individual employee.

 The Fund uses various analytical and reporting tools.
-One example is iDashboards which is a software package that pulls together information from different sources into graphs and charts. iDashboards is fully customizable so that each manager can define and access the information needed to appropriately monitor performance in their respective areas of responsibility.
+One example is iDashboards which is a software package that pulls together information from different sources into graphs and charts. iDashboards was replaced with Microsoft Power BI in February 2022 Power BI is fully customizable so that each manager can define and access the information needed to appropriately monitor performance in their respective areas of responsibility.
 Another example is the Fund's Data Warehouse which accumulates data from many of the Fund's applications and provides easy access to the information for analytical and reporting purposes.